Blog💪 Jawline

 How to improve your jawline angle

 If your measured angle is above 135°, there is significant room for natural improvement.
-The three most effective methods, based on our data:
+The three most effective methods:

 1. Reduce body fat below 15%